+MUS 228 Staff

-Music of the Twentieth Century
+Music of the Twentieth 3 credits

+Century

 (MUS 112 recommended as prerequisite) A study of the history and literature of Western classical music in the twentieth century.
-The various "isms" of the period. including impressionism, expressionism, neo-classicism, serialism and minimalism, will be examined.
+The various "isms" of the period, including impressionism, expressionism, neo-classicism, serialism, and minimalism, will be examined.

+MUS 233 Staff

-Music in America
+Music in America 3 credits

-An overview of music in the United States from colonial times to the present, with an emphasis on the twentieth century.
-Classical, popular and traditional musical styles are considered, including the symphony, the opera, the Broadway show, jazz, rock, hymnody, and folk music.
+An overview of music in the United States

+from colonial times to the present, with an

+emphasis on the twentieth century.

+Classical, popular, and traditional musical

+styles are considered, including the symphony, the opera, the Broadway show,

+jazz, rock, hymnody, and folk music.